 I’m guessing that since you’re reading this you might be a new DIY’er?
 Or perhaps you might be someone who wants to join the “shiplap train” but doesn’t want to hassle with cutting wood (this was my motivation)?

-Or maybe you’re just curious and want to know how to create an easy planked wall with no power tools.
+Maybe you’re just curious and want to know how to create an easy DIY planked wall with no power tools.

-Let’s start with the materials for this easy faux wood wall:
+Let’s start with the materials for this DIY faux wood wall:

 - vinyl wood plank flooring